-1. Each proposed arterial street and highway improvement, expansion, or preservation project would need to undergo preliminary engineering and environmental studies by the responsible State, county, or municipal government prior to implementation.
-The preliminary engineering and environmental studies will consider alternatives and impacts, and final decisions as to whether and how a plan and project will proceed to implementation will be made by the responsible State, county, or municipal government (State for state highways, County for county highways, and municipal or municipal arterial streets) at the conclusion of preliminary engineering.

-2. The 127 miles of freeway widening proposed in the plan, and in particular the 19 miles of widening in the City of Milwaukee (IH 94 between the Zoo and Marquette interchanges and IH 43 between the Mitchell and Silver Spring interchanges), will undergo preliminary engineering and environmental impact statement by the Wisconsin Department of Transportation.
-During preliminary engineering, alternatives will be considered, including rebuild as-is, various options of rebuild to modern design standards, compromises to rebuilding with the existing number of lanes.
-Only at the conclusion of preliminary engineering would a determination be made as to how the freeway would be reconstructed.
+- 1. Each proposed arterial street and highway improvement, expansion, or preservation project would need to undergo preliminary engineering and environmental studies by the responsible State, county, or municipal government prior to implementation.
+The preliminary engineering and environmental studies will consider alternatives and impacts, and final decisions as to whether and how a plan and project will proceed to implementation will be made by the responsible State, county, or municipal government (State for state highways, County for county highways, and municipal for municipal arterial streets) at the conclusion of preliminary engineering. - 2.
+The 127 miles of freeway widening proposed in the plan, and in particular the 19 miles of widening in the City of Milwaukee (IH 94 between the Zoo and Marquetle interchanges and IH 43 between the Mitchell and Silver Spring interchanges), will undergo preliminary engineering and environmental impact statement by the Wisconsin Department of Transportation.

-Map 3.18 Functional Improvements to the Arterial Street and Highway System in Waukesha County: 2035 Recommended Regional Transportation Plan as Amended

-THE FOLLOWING NOTES SUPPLEMENT THE RECOMMENDATIONS PORTRAYED ON THIS MAP:

-Each proposed arterial street and highway improvement, expansion, or preservation project would need to undergo preliminary engineering and environmental studies by the responsible State, county, or municipal government prior to implementation.
-The preliminary engineering and environmental studies will consider alternatives and impacts, and final decisions as to whether and how a plan and project will proceed to implementation will be made by the responsible State, county, or municipal government [State for state highways, County for county highways, and municipal for municipal arterial streets) at the conclusion of preliminary engineering.

-2. The 127 miles of freeway widening proposed in the plan, and in particular the 19 miles of widening in the City of Milwaukee (IH 94 between the Zoo and Marquette interchanges and IH 43 between the Mitchell and Silver Spring interchanges), will undergo preliminary engineering and environmental impact statement by the Wisconsin Department of Transportation.
 During preliminary engineering, alternatives will be considered, including rebuild as-is, various options of rebuild to modern design standards, compromises to rebuilding to modern design standards, rebuilding with additional lanes, and rebuilding with the existing number of lanes.
+Only at the conclusion of preliminary engineering would a determination be made as to how the freeway would be reconstructed. - 3.
+The plan also provides further recommendations with respect to freeway half-interchanges.
+The plan recommends that the Wisconsin Department of Transportation during the reconstruction of the freeway system: - --Convert the CTH P with IH 94 interchange to a full interchange; - --Consider as an alternative (where conditions permit) the combination of selected half-interchanges into one full interchange; and - --Retain all other existing half-interchanges and examine during preliminary engineering the improvement of connection between adjacent interchanges. - 4.
+Subsequent to the completion of the regional transportation plan update and reevaluation, more detailed analysis will be conducted with the Waukesha County jurisdictional highway system planning advisory committee addressing STH 164 in the Village of Big Bend and potentially considering various afternatives, including do-nothing, restrict parking, widen with additional lanes, construct bypass, and improve/construct parallel arterials.

-Only at the conclusion of preliminary engineering would a determination be made as to how the freeway would be reconstructed.
+impact statement by WisDOT.
+During preliminary engineering, alternatives would be considered, including rebuild-as-is, various options of rebuilding to modern design standards, compromises to rebuilding to modern design standards, rebuilding with additional lanes, and rebuilding with the existing number of lanes.
+Only at the conclusion of the preliminary engineering would a determination be made as to how the freeway would be reconstructed.